 Denny then blew our minds: He told us there is a turtle sanctuary on the property.
 Different kinds of turtles can be found here.
 Some species, including the leatherback, return here every year to lay their eggs.
 In one of the ranch’s programs, you can sign up to camp at the ranch, study the turtles, and help guard their eggs until they hatch.

-Sunset Dinner by the Beach
+Dinner by the Beach… and a sunset

 We had a nice group on our tour.
 Everyone was enthusiastic and conversive, especially during our dinner.
 Judging by the smiles on everyone’s faces, they enjoyed this excursion as much as we did.

 There are several reasons I’m so glad we went on this excursion.
 Obviously, riding a camel for the first time was the main reason we signed up.
 And seeing a sunset that threatened not to happen was a plus.
 Our guides really put that extra special sauce on our tour.
-In addition to all of that, learning more about a side of Cabo San Lucas that exists beyond the glossy travel brochures is something that will stay with me forever; like this sunset:
+In addition to all of that, learning more about a side of Cabo San Lucas that exists beyond the glossy travel brochures is something that will stay with me forever; as will this sunset:

 Comments are closed.